flatcar-archive/flatcar-docs/docs/installing/cloud/equinix-metal.md

 https://api.equinix.com/metal/v1/projects/<PROJECT_ID>/devices
 ```

 Double quotes in the `<USERDATA>` value must be escaped such that the request body is valid JSON.
-See the Container Linux Config section below for more information about accepted forms of userdata.
+See the Butane Config section below for more information about accepted forms of userdata.

 ## iPXE booting